Eefje de Visser

 Eefje de Visser (born 8 February 1986) is a Dutch singer-songwriter.
 She won the Grote Prijs van Nederland, a national competition for musicians, in 2009.
 She released her first album, De Koek, in 2011, a breakthrough year in which she performed (accompanied by a four-man band called Most Unpleasant Men) at three major Dutch festivals: the Oerol Festival, Lowlands, and the Uitmarkt.

 On 14 December 2015 Eefje de Visser released a new song, "Scheef", on YouTube.
 The album Nachtlicht followed the next year.
 In 2020 she released her fourth album Bitterzoet, followed by a European tour supporting Balthazar.

-She currently resides in Ghent.
+Personal life

+De Visser is married to Pieterjan Coppejans, who is also her sound engineer and has co-produced her work starting with Bitterzoet.
+Their son Pablo was born in 2021.
+They currently reside in the Belgian city of Ghent.
+She is bisexual.